ColoredCow/portal/docs/prerequisites.md

       ```sh
       composer update
       ```
-   - In case user is working in VSCode, possible errors may arise because of path, as may not be able to access the selected PHP version.
+   - If the user is working in VSCode, possible errors may arise because of path, as may not be able to access the selected PHP version from its terminl.

 ### 5. Composer :running: